 An appropriate drainage scheme can be controlled by condition, however, there is a main water pipe on the site which will require diverting subject to agreement with UU this would be a separate requirement to any planning permission.
-Details provided show that the proposed diversion line would be likely to impact on the root protection area (RPA) of the adjacent trees to the detriment of the Horse Chestnut tree which is not acceptable and therefore the agent has been requested to address this.
+Details provided show that the proposed diversion line would not impact on the root protection area (RPA) of the adjacent Horse Chestnut tree which is acceptable and therefore the proposed drainage scheme is acceptable subject to appropriate conditions.